-The best thing you can give your children, next to good habits,
+The best thing you can give your children, next to good habits, are good memories.

 -Sydney Harris